 - Acrylic Paint

-- Step One Save a branch!
+- Step One Save a tree branch!
 The next time you have a windstorm, go outside and pick up a few interesting looking branches.

 - Step Two Select one branch for your tree.
 Fill a bucket or pot with sand.
 Pack it down or add a little water which will help solidify the sand once it dries out.